dwjclark11/dwjclark11/README.md

 ### Hey, my name is Dustin Clark
-I work as a Controls Engineering Technologist and I am constantly learning and working on my own Software Development projects!
-C++ is the language I like the most; however, I am open to learning more languages as needed to become a better software developer.
+I am a Controls Engineering Technologist by day and an **Aspiring Software Developer** by night.
+I started learning software development and instantly fell in love with it.
+I started with C++ and keep learning everyday taking courses and expanding my knowledge and experience.
+I am currently learning more about Parallel Programming and Concurrency and I am constantly working on my own projects.
+This is fun!

 I am always open for learning and Ideas!

-Thanks
+Aspiring Dev!

 <!---
 dwjclark11/dwjclark11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.